newrelic/newrelic-opentelemetry-examples/getting-started-guides/dotnet/Instrumented/README.md

 # Getting Started Guide - .NET

-This is the solution (completely instrumented with OpenTelemetry) for the .NET demo application used in the Getting Started Guide - .NET doc.
+This is the solution (completely instrumented with OpenTelemetry) for the .NET demo application used in the Getting Started Guide - .NET tutorial.

 Requires: